Angelina Jolie to adapt Cambodian memoir for Netflix film

-LOS ANGELES Angelina Jolie is the latest high-profile filmmaker to join the ranks of Netflix Inc (NFLX.O), where she will be directing a Cambodian author's war memoir into a feature-length film, the online streaming platform said on Thursday.
+LOS ANGELES, July 23 Angelina Jolie is the latest high-profile filmmaker to join the ranks of Netflix Inc , where she will be directing a Cambodian author's war memoir into a feature-length film, the online streaming platform said on Thursday.

 Jolie, 40, is producing and directing "First They Killed My Father: A Daughter of Cambodia Remembers," based on author and activist Loung Ung's memoirs of being a child soldier during Khmer Rouge's reign over Cambodia in 1975.